gravitational/teleport/rfd/0083-license-expiration-warnings.md

 Auditor - 30 days
 Access - 30 days

-If you have multiple roles, the shortest time period takes precedence.
+If you have multiple roles, the longest time period takes precedence.

 ## Implementation details